 - do not use excessively bright lights - use the least powerful light needed for the purpose

-- do not leave lights on when they are not needed, consider controlling lights with passive infra-red detectors
+- do not leave lights on when they are not needed, consider controlling lights with passive infra-red detectors or timers

 - when aiming floodlights, make sure you only light the area that needs lighting

 - be careful not to put light onto other people's properties or into windows, as this can be very upsetting and a constant source of complaint